goldenscale/GS_GithubMirror/README.md

 - [NeftaliDelphi/GLibWMI](https://github.com/NeftaliDelphi/GLibWMI) - GLibWMI is a Delphi library of components, focused on the Administration of Windows Systems.
 They are based on Windows WMI (Windows Management Instrumentation).
 GLibWMI es una librería/biblioteca de componentes para Delphi, enfocados a la Administración de Sistemas Windows.
 Están basados en la WMI de Windows (Windows Management Instrumentation).
 - [Coldzer0/Cmulator](https://github.com/Coldzer0/Cmulator) - Cmulator  is ( x86 - x64 ) Scriptable Reverse Engineering Sandbox Emulator for shellcode and PE binaries .
 Based on Unicorn & Zydis Engine & javascript
 - [neslib/Chet](https://github.com/neslib/Chet) - C Header Translator for Delphi
 - [EtheaDev/SVGIconImageList](https://github.com/EtheaDev/SVGIconImageList) - Four advanced components to simplify use of SVG images and SVG icons into ImageList: TSVGIconImage, TSVGIconImageCollection, TSVGIconVirtualImageList, TSVGIconImageList (for VCL and FMX).
-Choose the preferred engine to render SVG (Delphi Image32, Delphi TSVG, SKIA4Delphi, Direct2D or Cairo);
+Choose the preferred engine to render SVG (Delphi Image32, Delphi TSVG, SKIA4Delphi, Direct2D);
 - [BoscoBecker/Delphi-and-Google-Authenticator](https://github.com/BoscoBecker/Delphi-and-Google-Authenticator) - 2-step verification greatly increases the security of your account, especially if your password is stolen.
 But how about adding this functionality to your Delphi application?
 - [wendelb/DelphiOTP](https://github.com/wendelb/DelphiOTP) - OTP (RFC 4226, same as Google is using) for Delphi
 - [FMXExpress/Cross-Platform-Samples](https://github.com/FMXExpress/Cross-Platform-Samples) - Delphi FireMonkey demos and examples for Android, IOS, MacOS, Windows, Linux, HTML5